CarlosAlegreUr/BuddyFighters-FullstackWeb3NFTGame/README.md

 ## Key Features

 - You cant check the collection at [OpenSea](https://testnets.opensea.io/).
-- NFT Generator: all the back-end code that manages the NFT collection.
+- GameCollectionManagement: all the back-end code that manages the NFT collection.
 Hosted on FireBase.
 - Web Game: front-end part of the project that interacts with the backend.

 <hr>